cmu-csd-phd/csd-blog/website/content/2026/restless-bandits.md

 Now consider a version of Flappy Bird that consists of infinitely many _episodes_, each with multiple pipes.
  When the bird reaches the end of an episode, it enters a new episode and receives a unit of score; when the bird hits a pipe, the game restarts from the initial episode, with no score generated.
 There are two types of episodes, HARD (with narrow spaces) or EASY (with wide spaces), and they can have different numbers of pipes.
-The first episode after restart is always HARD, whereas each subsequent episode's type is sampled to be HARD or EASY with equal probability each time the bird enters it<span style="color:blue"> — so for example, an EASY episode can be followed by a HARD one, while a failure always resets the bird to a HARD episode</span>.
+The first episode after restart is always HARD, whereas each subsequent episode's type is sampled to be HARD or EASY with equal probability each time the bird enters it — so for example, an EASY episode can be followed by a HARD one, while a failure always resets the bird to a HARD episode.
 The setting is illustrated in Figure 3 below.

 <figure id="fig:episode" style="text-align: center;">
 <img src="./episode-explained.png" alt="Diagram showing three consecutive Flappy Bird episodes separated by Score +1 markers.
 Episode 1 is labeled 'HARD episode'; Episodes 2 and 3 are labeled 'Random types with equal probabilities'.
 An orange bird is shown flying rightward through green pipe obstacles in Episode 1." style="max-height: 30vh; width: auto;"/>